-- The report was constructive, balanced and fair. - > The findings were significant, surprising and unwelcome. - ➤ The child is playful, high-spirited and creative.
+- > The report was constructive, balanced and fair. - > The findings were significant, surprising and unwelcome. - > The child is playful, high-spirited and creative.

-Semicolons (;) are used to separate more complex items in lists: please see:-

-A Quick Guide to Semicolons
+Semicolons (;) can also be used to separate items in lists: please see A Quick Guide to Semicolons for further information.

-9: Further Steps to Improve Your Punctuation
+8: Further Steps to Improve Your Punctuation